 - Are considering another major or exploring other majors

 - Want to explore career options and opportunities

-Students with declared majors and minors in the College of Arts and Sciences should also continue to seek advice from faculty when they are looking for specific information about their chosen major or detailed information about their major department and its curricular and co-curricular offerings.
+Students with declared majors and minors in the College of Arts and Sciences should also continue to seek advice from faculty when they are looking for specific information in their area of research and expertise.